RENTER SUPPORT FUND

 How to apply

-In order to make this as easy for you as possible, we are flexible in how you provide that documentation.
-This could include:
+Applicants are asked to provide a good-faith demonstration of need.
+In order to make this as easy for renters as possible, we are flexible in what that looks like.
+Some common examples include:

 Documentation of some kind of assistance or benefit program

 Other documents that demonstrate your circumstances as a cost-burdened renter

 All data collected will remain anonymous and be de-identified.
 None of your personal information will be shared with anyone outside the fund administrator.
 Data and demographic information will be managed by the fund administrator, Powderhorn Park Neighborhood Association, only and will remain in fund administrator’s possession for up to 7 years.